Things To Do In Belgrade, Serbia

 Fewer than 400 kilometers from Budapest and with accessible bus and train connections between the two cities, visiting Belgrade is both easy and affordable.

 But there is, even more, to see in Serbia beyond its capital (and to eat).
-With an extensive bus network, it is straightforward to get from one city to another and give you a great taste of this undiscovered nation.
+With an extensive bus network or a car rental, it is straightforward to get from one city to another and give you a great taste of this undiscovered nation.

 Things To Do In Belgrade

 Belgrade, the former capital of Yugoslavia and current capital of Serbia, easily ranks among my favorite cities in the world.

 Though not nearly as beautiful as many other cities in the vicinity, there is a certain an edge that gives Belgrade an undeniable energy and charm.
 One can see the main “tourist sites” within the span of a few days, there is no shortage of things to do in Belgrade – a true amazing city.
 Here are some of my favorites:

 Most Balkan cities have some sort of fortress that vary in their state of dilapidation.
 And while much of Belgrade is crumbling, the fortress is not among them.